secludedfox/PyDEC-MAIN/README.md

 ## Starting PyDEC

-You do have to start the scrips in a certain order so there isn’t a chance of everything burning down
+You do have to start the scrips in a certain order so none of them conflict

 Run the `StartAudio.bat` file first.